HTTP status codes are an essential aspect of SEO.

 When a search engine crawls a website with a 301 redirect in place, it will update its records to reflect the page’s new location.
 It is essential for SEO because it ensures that your website’s pages will be indexed correctly and the link juice of the page will be passed on to the new location.

-Status Code 302: Found
+Status Code 302: Temporary Redirect

 A 302 indicates a temporarily moved page to a new location.
 You can use this type of redirect when a website is undergoing maintenance or experiencing some issues.